mdoerk/seng513project/README.md

 * To run **a specific** test file or test folder just provide the path inside the 'test/' folder like this:

 	`node runTests.js unitTests/test-yourTestName.js`

+# How To Check If The User Is Logged In #

+There is a a method in the request object called 'getUser'.
+This must be passed a callback method has two parameters (error, user). 'user' will be the user record from the 'users' table if he is logged in, it will be null otherwise.

+Example:
+	req.getUser(function(error, user){
+		if(error)
+			throw error;
+		if(user){
+			//user is logged in.
+			//continue.
+		}else{
+			//user is not logged in.
+			//maybe redirectTo('/login')
+		}
+	})